anthonybench/powerjira/README.md

 # **PowerJira**
-*A succinct local jira control plane*
+*A succinct local jira control plane.*

 <br />

 ## **Welcome to PowerJira!**
 Hate how visually noise and clunky the Jira web-app is?
-Ever wish you could just type the small subset of issue fields you actually care about into an editor and create/find tickets quickly?
+Ever wish you could manage your jira account with a minimalistic interface?

 Welcome to the party! 🥳